Dr. Emmett G. Price III

 A trained musician, Dr. Price has performed throughout the United States, the Caribbean and Europe as both a solo artist and as a sideman.
 As a composer and arranger, he has worked with internationally lauded poet and playwright Ed Bullins, the Greater Boston/ Cambridge John Coltrane Memorial Concert Ensemble, the Zamir Chorale of Boston and numerous gospel choirs, sacred music ensembles and jazz bands across the globe.

 An ordained minister, Dr. Price serves as Founding Pastor of Community of Love Christian Fellowship (Allston, MA).
 Since 2011, he has served as the Director of the James Abbington Church Music Academy as part of the Hampton University Ministers’ Conference & Choir Directors’ and Organists’ Guild.
 Dr. Price is a respected civic leader and arts advocate currently serving as the Chair of the Board of Directors for the Emmanuel Gospel Center (EGC).
-He is also on the Board of Directors of the Boston Landmarks Orchestra and the Institute of Contemporary Art/ Boston.
+He is the Chair of the Board of Trustees of the Boston Landmarks Orchestra and a member of the Board of Directors of the Institute of Contemporary Art/ Boston.
 He previously served as CEO & Board Chair of JazzBoston and former Board Chair of the MetroWest YMCA Association.
 Dr. Price is a Trustee of the Robert E. Webber Institute for Worship Studies and former Trustee of Massachusetts Bay Community College.